 Sometimes family members learn cancer is terminal before the person who is dying.
 They may think the person is too young, old or sick to be told the truth.
 Some cultures may also think it’s best that the person is not told.

 Usually people who are dying know what is happening.
-Keeping it a secret from them may mean they feel isolated at a time when they most need support.
+Trying to keep it a secret from them may mean they feel alone just when they most need support.
 Ask the person if they would want to know and follow their wishes.